PP1toolkit/PP1toolkit.github.io/_pages/publications.md

 ![principle](/images/prin2.jpeg)

-We combined anticipation-reflextivity-inclusion-responsiveness with the KPI list, transformed the theory into specific self-assessment questions, proposed a question-based guideline to help engineers evaluate whether their technology meets the requirements of responsible engineering thinking and practice standards, and give them relevant tips and behavioral guidance.
+We combined anticipation-reflextivity-inclusion-responsiveness with the KPI list, transformed the theory into specific self-assessment questions, proposed a question-based guideline to help engineers evaluate whether their technology meets the requirements of responsible engineering thinking and practice standards, and give them relevant tips and behavioral guidance.😜

 Guideline
 ======